Penn Class of 2018 Highlights

 How We Identify High Ability Students

-In Indiana, students can be identified as high ability based on achievement or aptitude.
-We are required to give nationally normed tests to test for high ability.
-We use the NWEA tests to measure achievement and the CogAT tests to measure aptitude.
+In Indiana, students can be identified as High Ability based on either achievement or aptitude.
+We are required to administer nationally normed tests to assess High Ability.
+We use the NWEA assessment and ILEARN checkpoints to measure achievement and the CogAT assessment to measure aptitude.

 Formal High Ability Identification Years

-Because young students change and grow, there are three times in the elementary experience that we formally identify students who have high ability: kindergarten, second grade and fifth grade.
+Because young students change and grow, we formally identify students with high abilities three times during their elementary experience: kindergarten, second grade, and fifth grade.

 The following documents outline the process: